okio-ai/nendo/docs/usage/library.md

         )
         ```

-    !!! example "Filtering by resource meta values"
+    !!! example "Filtering by search value"

-        The following call will filter all tracks whose `resource.meta` field has _any_ entry where the `value` matches `"Michael Jackson"`:
+        The following call will filter all tracks wehre both words `"Michael"` and `"Jackson"` occur anywhere in their `track.meta` or `track.resource.meta` fields:

         ```python
         mj_tracks = nendo.library.filter_tracks(
-            resource_filters = {"artist": "Michael Jackson"},
+            search_meta = ["Michael", "Jackson"],
         )
         ```